-For fashion, send accessory suggestion that complement a recently purchased piece.
+For fashion, send accessory suggestions that complement a recently purchased piece to help “complete the look.”
 Similar approaches can be used for furniture, home goods, and numerous other categories.

 The value of lifecycle campaigns doesn’t stop at increased sales.
 Asking previous customers to leave product reviews is a great way to increase your site’s public image.

 In general, the more reviews your site has, the more trustworthy it seems.
 84% of consumers trust online product reviews as much as a recommendation from a friend.
 Unfortunately, only 1.5% of purchasers leave reviews.

 Lifecycle marketing is especially helpful in eliminating the reporting bias inherent in reviews of any type.
 If a customer has a good experience, they’re likely to enjoy the product and move on, leaving the review section to be overtaken by the smaller number of customers who had a negative experience.
 Inviting customers to leave a review encourages that silent majority to speak out and leave a positive review, boosting your brand image in the process.